-Container Registry is a private container image registry that runs on

-    Google Cloud Platform.
-Container Registry supports Docker Image Manifest

-    V2 and OCI image formats.
+Container Registry is a private container image registry that runs on Google Cloud.
+Container Registry supports Docker Image Manifest V2 and OCI image formats.

-    Many people use Dockerhub as a central registry for storing public

-    Docker images, but to control access to your images you need to use a

-    private registry such as Container Registry.
+Many people use Dockerhub as a central registry for storing public Docker images, but to control access to your images you need to use a private registry such as Container Registry.

 You can access Container Registry through secure HTTPS endpoints, which allow you to push, pull, and manage images from any system, VM instance, or your own hardware.
 Additionally, you can use the Docker credential helper command-line tool to configure Docker to authenticate directly with Container Registry.

 Registries in Container Registry are named by the host and project ID.
 To work with images (for example push, pull, delete) identify the image using the following format: